cloudmesh-community/book/chapters/pi/software.md

 very well supported.
 This may have changed by now.
 Your task will be to evaluate its feature and contrast it to other OSes.

-There seems to be support on developing PI application on WIndows 10 itself, but as we do not have windows machines, we have not tried this.
+There seems to be support on developing PI application on Windows 10 itself, but as we do not have windows machines, we have not tried this.
-You could escplore and update us.
+You could explore and update us.

 provide a mini tutorial